AlexandruCoarna/TPI/README.md

 To run this project very easy, you need Docker

-Go into the project root directory, ``cd docker-compose/tpi`` and run ``docker-compose up --build -d``
+ - Go into the ``docker-compose/tpi`` directory in the project
+ - Run ``docker-compose up --build -d``
+ - Run ``docker exec -it tpi-www sh -c "composer install && npm install && composer dump-autoload -o && npm run tsc"``

-After the process is done, wait few seconds to few minutes (all packages and dump must pe installed) and access ``http://localhost:8000``
+After the process is finished, access ``http://localhost:8000``